Articles

 Potential Direction: Bearish

-Supporting reasons: Identified as a swing high resistance that aligns with the 78.6% Fibonacci retracement, indicating a potential area where selling pressures could intensify
+Supporting reasons: Identified as a pullback resistance that aligns closely with the 61.8% Fibonacci retracement, indicating a potential area where selling pressures could intensify.

 EUR/GBP: